delgoodie/Ref-Cal-Auto/README.md

 Notes:
-* this script depends on a relative folder /User Data which must contain rr.txt, config.txt, and template.docx
+* this script depends on a relative folder /User Data which must contain rr.txt, config.txt, and several template docs

 * When compiling this script, copy the /User Data/ folder into the same directory as main.exe